 The 2020 Directors' Plan will be administered by the Corporation's Board of Directors.
 The Board will have the discretion to grant options, shares of restricted stock and cash-settled restricted stock units under the 2020 Directors' Plan, and to designate the portion of the retainer payable to non-employee Directors that will be paid in the form of restricted stock.
-The Board shall have discretionary authority to determine all issues with respect to the interpretation of the 2020 Directors' Plan, awards made under the 2020 Directors' Plan, and with respect to all administration issues relating to the 2020 Directors' Plan.
+The Board shall have discretionary authority to determine all issues with respect to the interpretation of the 2020 Directors' Plan, and with respect to all administration issues relating to the 2020 Directors' Plan.